R&D Tax Credits Explained: 2025 Guide

 To clear up their concerns, your inspector will write to you with a list of questions designed to collect more financial and technical data about your R&D.

-Over the course of your enquiry, you can expect to answer multiple rounds of detailed questions, usually in writing, sometimes over a conference call or during an in-person interview.
+Over the course of your enquiry, you can expect to answer multiple rounds of detailed questions.
+You will primarily do this in writing, however HMRC may ask you to discuss your claim on a conference call or at an in-person interview.

 What are the outcomes of an enquiry?

-For starters, dealing with an enquiry is certain to embroil your technical and financial teams in lengthy back and forths with tax inspectors.
-It may also damage your relationship with HMRC and end up reducing your credit amount.
+For starters, dealing with an enquiry can embroil your technical and financial teams in lengthy back-and-forths with tax inspectors.
+It may also damage your relationship with HMRC and reduce your credit amount.

 We have the knowledge and experience to build a watertight claim that minimises your risk of an enquiry while increasing the speed of your payout.